Riemannian game dynamics: Population games and evolutionary dynamics

-Under many evolutionary dynamics (including the replicator dynamics and other imitative dynamics), the support of $x(t)$ remains invariant under \eqref{eq:ED}; put differently, the (relative) interior of each face of $\strat$ is invariant under \eqref{eq:ED}.
+Under many evolutionary dynamics (including the replicator dynamics and other imitative dynamics), the support of $x(t)$ remains invariant under \eqref{eq:ED}, implying in turn that the interior of each face of $\strat$ remains invariant under \eqref{eq:ED}.
 When this is the case, $\dynfield(x)$ actually lies in the \emph{tangent space} to $\strat$ at $x$, defined as